British Values Statement

-Mutual respect is also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the Academy days.
+Mutual respect is also taught within formal Personal Development and RE lessons and on an informal nature throughout the Academy days.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on 'Keeping myself safe'.
 Students participate in regular citizen-based activities as well as STEAM events.

 Tolerance of those of different faiths and beliefs is promoted in RE as children gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.